petreboy14/node-simples3/README.md

 Update object
 -------------
-works just like creating an object, just use updateObject instead.
+Works just like creating an object, just use updateObject instead.
 There isn't much of a distinction between the two in S3

 Delete object